Simply put, I like to help others.

 So I jumped at the chance to become the associate editor of JazzTimes and BirdWatching magazines.
 My wife and I had just purchased the rights to the Wild Birds Unlimited franchise in Hilton Head, SC and reopened the formerly moribund business.
 Being a budding birder (yes, I do like alliteration), this editing role with Madavor Media seemed like a perfect fit.
 But again, I found myself tiring from staring at screens so much.
 I also caught myself making more errors that I had to correct on second pass.
 Not good.
 Frustrated and disappointed in myself, I left Madavor to work full time at our store.

 Something was wrong.
 My ears were constantly roaring with tinnitus.
 I was irritable and often dizzy, and fluorescent lighting made me feel lousy.
 Listening to music—something I have always loved—was causing headaches unless the volume was quite low.
-Then, a serious of complex migraine headaches masquerading as mini-strokes sent me to the hospital for a battery of tests.
+Then, a series of complex migraine headaches masquerading as mini-strokes sent me to the hospital for a battery of tests.
 I would feel a “pop,” lose all but my peripheral vision, lose manual dexterity, become confused, and have aphasia for roughly an hour.
 Then, the splitting headache would begin in earnest.

 Everything on the cardiac and headbone tests looked fine, but a second MRI with contrast found a benign brain tumor (either a schwannoma or meningioma) that is, fortunately, just above the cerebellopontine angle.
 The tumor is displacing my left facial nerve (so that’s why my left eye doesn’t open as wide as my right!) but seems to be stable—and apparently has nothing to do with those insane headaches.
 Some chiropractic care, dietary changes, weight loss, lots of exercise, and regular use of specific herbs has kept the migraines away for over two years now.
 But, I am not the same person who could plow through on-screen content for hours at a time.
 Life teaches, and I am learning and listening.